kaleblanz/MovieProject/README.md

 * **User Management**: I designed and implemented a complete and secure user authentication system.
 This included handling account creation, hashing passwords for security, and setting up an email verification process to confirm user identities.

 * **Building the Recommendation Engine**: The core of the app is its ability to understand what a user wants.
-I built the logic to take a natural language prompt, send it to the OPENAI, and use the response to find and display relevant movies from the TMDB database to fit the user's prompt.
+I built the logic to take a natural language prompt, send it to the OpenAI, and use the response to find and display relevant movies from the TMDB database to fit the user's prompt.

 * **Database Design**: I set up and managed a SQL database using SQLAlchemy.
 I created the schema and handled all the data operations for user accounts, ensuring everything was stored and retrieved efficiently.